-The M.S. in Environmental Science program provides an education that allows for greater opportunities in employment and further education in the diverse field of environmental science, particularly as the need relates to minorities and women.
+The M.S. in Environmental Science program provides an education enabling of greater opportunities for employment in industry, state and government agencies or further education in the diverse field of environmental science.
 It also provides a cadre of trained individuals committed to using their environmental literacy toward the betterment of the environment and mankind.